samydafir/udacity_map_project/README.md

   info window above the corresponding marker and adds a bounce animation to the marker.
 + Clicking the location or marker again removes the bounce effect.
-+ Info windows are closed by clicking the x icon in their top right corner
++ Info windows are closed by clicking the x icon in their top right corners
 + Info windows provide a link to a wikipedia page about the location.
 The link is only included if an article can be found by the API.
+If no article is found, a message is displayed instead of the link.
 + Info windows also contain a photo of the location.
-Photos are found using the flickr API and also only included if a photo is found
+Photos are found using the flickr API and also only included if a photo is found.
+If any API error occurs in the AJAX request or an image cannot be found a message is displayed in place of the image saying so.

 ## Disclaimner
 + Used code-parts of previous projects implemented in this course